Russian markets take fright on Putin threat to Ukraine

-MOSCOW Russian stocks and bonds plummeted on Monday and the central bank hiked interest rates, burning its way through as much as $12 billion of its reserves to prop up the rouble as markets took fright at the escalating tension with neighboring Ukraine.
+MOSCOW Russian stocks and bonds plummeted on Monday and the central bank hiked interest rates, burning its way through $10 billion (5 billion pounds) of its reserves to prop up the rouble as markets took fright at the escalating tension with neighbouring Ukraine.

 Investors were ditching all Russian assets alike - the rouble, stocks and bonds.
-The market capitalization of the Russian rouble-denominated MICEX stock index fell some $60 billion since Friday, more than the $51 billion Russia spent on the Winter Olympics in Sochi last month.
+The market capitalisation of the Russian rouble-denominated MICEX stock index fell $58.4 billion since Friday, more than the $51 billion Russia spent on the Winter Olympics in Sochi last month.

 The Ukrainian hryvnia has firmed since curbs were imposed on deposit withdrawals last week, but Ukrainian eurobonds fell sharply.